reef-technologies/handbook/training.md

  - https://hackernoon.com/async-through-the-looking-glass-d69a0a88b661 - Async Through the Looking Glass
  - https://www.dabapps.com/blog/api-performance-profiling-django-rest-framework/ - on where the time is spent in DRF-based APIs and what to do with it
  - https://medium.com/zendesk-engineering/hunting-for-memory-leaks-in-python-applications-6824d0518774 - Hunting for Memory Leaks in Python applications
+ - https://dev.to/methane/how-to-speed-up-python-application-startup-time-nkf - how to use 3.7's `-X importtime` import time tracer

 ### senior python developer